 This worst-case scenario sounds painful.
 But, keep in mind that paying a couple thousand dollars AND keeping your car may ultimately be worth shedding thousands in credit cards, medical bills, and other debt.

 In the end each case is unique.
 This is where an experienced and dedicated bankruptcy attorney can help walk you through the analysis and help you determine your best course of action.
-If you’re ready to take the next step and getting back to the life you want to live, contact me at (317) 695-1008 or [email protected].
+If you’re ready to take the next step and getting back to the life you want to live, contact me at (317) 830-5993 or email me.